-Employee of Year Awarded to Officer Josh Harris
+Officer of Year Awarded to Officer Andrew Albertson

-Officer Josh Harris has been selected Officer of the Year.
-Officer Harris has been employed with the City of Montezuma since 2007.
-Officer Harris also serves as the Middle Georgia Network Traffic Officer.
-Officer Harris has conducted the most follow up investigations in the department.
-In that period of time he has truly distinguished himself and received the respect and admiration of her peers, supervisors, and the City of Montezuma.
-In addition to his patrol duties, Officer Harris is also tasked with several responsibilities and performs them all in an exemplary manner.
+Officer/K-9 Andrew Albertson has been selected Officer of the Year.
+Officer Albertson has been employed with the City of Montezuma since 2012.
+Officer Albertson came to the Montezuma Police Department after graduating from the South Georgia Technical College Law Enforcement Academy as the class top Cadet.
+Officer Albertson has conducted the most follow up investigations in the department.
+In that period of time, he has truly distinguished himself and received the respect and admiration of his peers, supervisors, and the City of Montezuma.
+In addition to his patrol duties,

+Officer Albertson also serves as the department's K-9 Officer and performs all his duties in an exemplary manner.
 He is, without question, a highly effective team player who strives to continuously make the Montezuma Police Department a model statewide.
-For him continued commitment and loyalty to the mission of the Montezuma Police Department, Officer Josh Harris is our 2011 Employee of the Year
+For his continued commitment and loyalty to the mission of the Montezuma Police Department, Officer Andrew Albertson is our 2013 Officer of the Year.
+Officer Albertson is married to Dana and they have two boys and they are expecting their first baby girl later this year.